 Any links in this post to a merchant may contain an affiliate link, which means that if you click on that link and then buy something, I may earn a commission from it.
 However, all opinions in this link are 100% mine and 100% honest.
 If I didn't believe in a particular product, I wouldn't recommend it to you.

-Several years ago, I made my son a lapdesk to use in the car.
+Several years ago, I made one for my son.
 It is basically a small cookie sheet with a simple pillow roughly the same size as the cookie sheet attached to the back with Velcro.

-2. The Portable DVD Player
+2. A Portable DVD Player

-I know that some people these days have DVD players built into their cars.
+I know that these days many people have DVD players built into their cars.
 We intentionally do not have a built-in system.
 I want my son to be able to sit in the backseat for short periods of time without a screen in front of his face.

-3. The Movie Case
+3. A Movie Case

-Because many of our road trips are 10+ hours long, it is important to have a variety of movies in the car for my son to watch while on the road.
-But, I didn’t want to have to pack a pile of DVD cases each time we traveled.
+Because many of our road trips are over 10 hours long, it is important to have a variety of movies in the car for my son to watch while on the road.
+But, I don’t want to pack a pile of DVD cases each time we travel.
 The solution I found is a cheap zippered CD case that will hold 20 or so DVD’s.
 I found the one we use at a local dollar store.

-While I love my son, I don’t want to hear Frosty the Snowman 15 times in a row, especially when in the middle of July!
-So, headphones are one of the essential items for a successful road trip with kids because they allow you to keep your sanity!
+While I love my son, I don’t want to hear Frosty the Snowman 15 times in a row, especially in the middle of July!
+So, headphones are one of the essential items for successful road trips with kids.
+They allow you to keep your sanity!

-5. The Tablet
+5. A Tablet

-Eventually, my son grows tired of watching movies and want something else to do.
-This is when having his tablet in the car comes in handy.
-It allows him to play games or read a book.
-The DVD player and the tablet together provide a good 10-15 hours of entertainment for him!
+Eventually, your kids will grows tired of watching movies and want something else to do.
+This is when having a tablet in the car comes in handy.
+Your kids can play games or read an ebook on the tablet.
 Just make sure to pack a charger because the battery will die at some point during your trip!

 6. A Travel Pillow